macie-k/better-tweet-screenshots/README.md

 ## Sidenotes

 -   For better results use on desktop
--   Single-media posts are currenly automatically cropped - clikc on the photo to expand it
+-   Single-media posts are currenly automatically cropped - click on the photo to expand it